cagdu/cagd-log/README.md

 # 🗃️ CagD-Log

 📝 **cagd-log** is a flexible and easy-to-use logging library for Node.js applications.
 It supports multiple log levels and can store logs in JSON or plain text format.

+## Changelog
+For the latest changes, follow the updates on [GitHub](https://github.com/cagdu/cagd-log/commits/main/).

 ## 🚀 Installation